Epigene/codingame_2025_summer/README.md

 # Condinbot
 Not a gem!
 A sandbox where to develop bots for codingame in TDD manner, in separate, testable files.
+This one is a solition for Mars Lander 3 (and by extension 2 and 1).
+Here's a graceful replay https://www.codingame.com/replay/802656694

 ## Use
 1. Place files in `lib/`, and require them in `lib/codinbot.rb` like you normally would.